 1. Teaching and Learning: Student success is the highest priority of the university, and achievement of programmatic student learning outcomes is the prime measure of that priority.
 CWU therefore works to provide its students with accessible, diverse, personalized, distinctive, and rigorous curricular, co-curricular, and extra-curricular programs.
 These programs are offered in small group settings typified by close working relationships between students, faculty, and staff.
 This commitment extends to all students, irrespective of location and modality of instruction.
-Institutional allocation of resources and organization of curricular, co-curricular, and extra-curricular programs.
+Institutional allocation of resources and organization of curricular, co-curricular, and extra-curricular opportunities must reflect this commitment to student success.